 - Your driver’s license or other official ID.

-- Your completed title application.
+- A copy of your completed title application.

 - Payment for your rebuilt title and your registration fees.